kapeleshh/qeeg/README.md

-# Epilepsy-EEG
+# Qeeg

-A Python package for EEG analysis focused on epilepsy detection and neurological condition assessment.
+A Python package for quantitative EEG analysis and neurological condition assessment.

 ## Features